 Modules 1-2: Opportunity & Business Models.
-Participants are stepped through each element of a formal venture process, including how to evaluate their progress at each major juncture.
-Participants develop a venture concept summary that details early assumptions about their venture's proposed business model.
-Key focus areas include the consumer problem or pain point to be solved, opportunity or need that the venture addresses; defined value proposition for all relevant customers & stakeholders, assessment of preliminary target market in terms of size and segmentation, initial description of proposed product or service; identification of distribution channels the product or service will need to reach the market, and explanation of unique end-user benefit, why a customer will pay for said solution.
-An overall business model is generated describing the following components: value proposition and rationale for customer and market selection (product-market fit); the scope and channels for products/services offered by your venture; proposed organizational design including key activities, resources, and partnerships; and initial assumptions on revenue streams and cost structures.
-Participants refine this preliminary business model throughout the class.
+Students step through each element of a formal venture process, including how to evaluate their progress at each significant juncture.
+First, students develop a venture concept summary that details early assumptions about their venture's proposed business model.
+Key focus areas include the consumer problem or pain point to be solved, the opportunity or need that the venture addresses; the defined value proposition for all relevant customers & stakeholders, assessment of the primary target market in terms of size and segmentation, initial description of proposed product or service; identification of distribution channels the product or service will need to reach the market, and explanation of unique end-user benefit, why a customer will pay for the said solution.
+Next, students formulate an overall business model describing the following components: value proposition and rationale for customer and market selection (product-market fit); the scope and channels for products/services offered by your venture; proposed organizational design including critical activities, resources, and partnerships; and initial assumptions on revenue streams and cost structures.
+Finally, students refine their preliminary business model throughout the class.

 Module 3-4: Market Research & Strategy.
-New venture strategies are developed with an emphasis on competition, globalization and market potential for their new ventures.
-Customer discovery and engagement are key components of the students' work.
-Extensive customer engagement including interviews and surveys are expected.
+Students develop new venture strategies emphasizing competition, globalization, and market potential for their new ventures.
+Customer discovery and engagement are critical components of the student's work.
+Extensive customer engagement, including interviews and surveys, is expected.

 Customer data helps to validate business model assumptions and drive early product design and testing.
-Participants conduct comprehensive analysis of the competitive landscape, identifying key competitors in their industry sector, and exploring their respective business models.
-Participants assess the targeted market size and industry, discover how to obtain market feedback and validation on market acceptance, develop product features that align with the stated value proposition, generate pricing assumptions, and, learn how to evaluate the industry or niche in terms of maturity and growth potential.
-From this analysis, participants identify a sustainable competitive advantage, capitalizing on internal strengths and mitigating any challenges and threats from the external environment.
+Students comprehensively analyze the competitive landscape, identifying key competitors in their industry and exploring their respective business models.
+Students assess the targeted market size and industry, discover how to obtain market feedback and validation on market acceptance, develop product features that align with the stated value proposition, generate pricing assumptions, and learn how to evaluate the industry or niche in terms of maturity and growth potential.
+From this analysis, students identify a sustainable competitive advantage, capitalizing on internal strengths and mitigating any challenges and threats from the external environment.

 Module 5: Early Product Design & Testing.
-Product innovation is explored and participants develop a roadmap for development and market testing.
-One of the main activities at this juncture is the development of a minimum viable product.
-Participant teams illustrate the essential features of their product or service through such techniques as concept boarding, sample web pages, and process charts.
+Students explore product innovation and develop a roadmap for development and market testing.
+At this juncture, one of the main activities is creating a minimum viable product.
+Student teams illustrate the essential features of their product or service through such techniques as concept boarding, sample web pages, and process charts.
 At least one MVP iteration must be executed and customer feedback documented.

 Module 6: Marketing & Branding.
-Participants learn the basics of product or service pricing, marketing strategies and promotional tactics with a focus on product positioning, branding, marketing mix, and the optimal way to price, promote, sell, deliver, and service the customer.
-Customer acquisition strategies are developed and costs determined for early market entry.
+Students learn the basics of product or service pricing, marketing strategies, and promotional tactics with a focus on product positioning, branding, marketing mix, and the optimal way to price, promote, sell, deliver, and service the customer.
+In addition, students develop acquisition strategies and determine costs for early market entry.